How to add new sounds to the game

 How to Make a New Sound

-Once the SoundAndMusic Project is open, put your audio file into the appropriate “Audio” subfolder and create a prefab inside the “Prefab” folder with the same name.
+Now it is time to create the bundle that includes your new sounds.
 Your new sound prefab will not be included in the Addressable build in the main project unless you build a new one.
-To make a new build follow these steps.
+To make a new build go to Tools -> Addressables -> Clean Build and Deploy.
+This will:

-2. Go Build -> Clean Build -> All.
-This will remove the old build from the ServerData Folder.
+- Clean the old build from the ServerData folder

 cs [SerializeField] private AddressableAudioSource clickSound = null;